 Do I Need A Membership?

 At Curative Yoga Pasadena, we offer several pricing options and plans.
-You can see the full information on our Class Prices page, but drop-in classes are typically $30, while class packages and monthly memberships are available at discounted rates.
-We also offer special pricing for children, students, and seniors.
+You can see the full information on our Class Prices page.
+Class packages and monthly memberships are available at discounted rates.

 How Should I Prepare?